Can Caffeine Cause Dizziness? 4 Tips to Avoid Side Effects

 • Uncontrollable muscle movements

-Caffeine is a stimulant that acts on the central nervous system to upregulate brain activity, increase alertness, and enhance cognitive function.
+Caffeine is a stimulant that acts on the central nervous system to upregulate brain activity.
+This upregulating of brain activity shows itself as an increase in alertness, and enhanced cognitive function.

-Its role as an adenosine antagonist is the mechanism behind many of its profound mental and anti-fatigue effects, but it’s also why it leads to more energy, better focus, increased alertness, and overall better performance.
+Its role as an adenosine antagonist is the mechanism behind many of its profound mental and anti-fatigue effects.
+By blocking adenosine receptors, caffeine helps to increase alertness, reduce fatigue and thereby enhances overall brain activity.

 • Alertness